-History of St Pauls Church, Monton
+History of St Pauls Church, Monton and Activities

 Monton was a quiet village of green fields, small farmsteads and very few residents.
 Monton Green was unfenced and surrounded by trees.
 The Unitarian church was a small unpretentious structure, very different from the present building which has often been mistaken for the parish church, even by Bishops!